 Student Activities and Services

 The Office of Student Affairs coordinates university-wide student activities, liaises with the student unions and their affiliated societies, and provides assistance and advice for student functions.
-The Office also offers a wide range of services, including Career Planning and Development, Student Counselling and Development, as well as Internship and Leadership Programmes, such as the Global Internship Programme with internship and training in Australia, Europe, North America, Asia and major cities in China, and the Management Leadership Training Programme for the New Century with leadership training and extensive cultural exchange with mainland students.
+The Office also offers a wide range of services, including (i) Career Planning and Development; (ii) Student Development and Resources; (iii) Wellness and Counselling Centre; and (iv) Learning Enhancement Services.

 Overseas experience enables students to appreciate the different cultures and learning styles, hone language skills and grow as confident individuals.
-The University has over 260 student exchange partners in 34 countries and regions.
-During the academic year 2016-17, over 1,000 CUHK students participated in student exchange programmes for one term, one academic year or during the summer.
+The University has over 280 student exchange partners in more than 30 countries and regions.
+During the academic year 2017-18, over 1,000 CUHK students participated in student exchange programmes for one term or one academic year.
 Furthermore, many CUHK students took part in short-term experiential learning activities outside Hong Kong arranged by the Colleges and academic departments throughout the academic year.

 Scholarships and Financial Aid

-Thanks to the generous donations from numerous donors, the University offers a number of scholarships, prizes, and academic awards to give due recognition to students of the University who have demonstrated academic excellence and outstanding performance in other areas; as well as different types of bursaries and loans to help eligible students who are in genuine needs.
+Thanks to the generous donations from numerous donors, the University offers a number of scholarships, prizes, and academic awards to give due recognition to students who have demonstrated academic excellence and outstanding performance in other areas such as music, sports, creativity and community service.
+Different types of bursaries and loans are also provided to help eligible students who are in genuine need.

-In 2015-16 academic year, over 8,800 individual scholarships and prizes were awarded through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$174 million.
+In 2016-17 academic year, over 8,700 individual scholarships and prizes were awarded through the University and its constituent colleges, to students in various disciplines of study, with the total combined value amounting to around HK$180 million.